LanetNetwork/dnsbalancer/README.md

 as normal DNS forwarders should answer within 200 ms; specifying small values could result in eliminating RAM usage but also in query drops;
-* `gc_interval` specifies GC invocation interval in milliseconds; GC (garbage collector) is a timer thread that does housekeeping work: polling forwarders as well as cleaning up hashlist for orphaned (stalled) items (DNS requests that are lost by underlying forwarders); if balancer should serve very high load, you may try to increase this value.
+* `gc_interval` specifies GC invocation interval in milliseconds; GC (garbage collector) is a timer thread that does cleaning up hashlist for orphaned (stalled) items (DNS requests that are lost by underlying forwarders); if balancer should serve very high load, you may try to increase this value;
+* `watchdog_interval` specifies watchdog invocation interval in milliseconds; it is a timer thread that does polling forwarders.

 `stats` section holds statistics options: